tashatsar/pytest-and-TDD-in-Python/README.md

 ## Some courses 💻📕🚀
 - [Elegant Automation Frameworks with Python and Pytest course](https://www.udemy.com/course/elegant-automation-frameworks-with-python-and-pytest/):🐌🐌🐌
-  - 👍Pro: tutor's language is pretty alive, with nice sence of humour.
-Explanations are detailed, the course has a lot of  examples of code that are very easy to understand or reuse.
-I also liked topics covered in the course👌
+  - 👍Pro: tutor's language is pretty alive, with a nice sense of humor.
+Explanations are detailed, and the course has a lot of examples of code that are very easy to understand or reuse.
+I also liked the topics covered in the course👌
-  - 👎Cons: Some explanations can seem too long and too detailed, the lecturer can step aside.
-Sometimes it can seem that there is not ehough or not at all theoretical part, just examples.
+  - 👎Cons: Some explanations can seem too long and too detailed, and the lecturer can step aside.
+Sometimes it can seem that it is not enough or not at all theoretical part, just examples.
 I used speed 2x, but desired would be around 3x🐌.
-Last update of the course was June 2020👴
+The last update of the course was in June 2020👴
   - ⌚Duration: 6 hours
 - [Unit Testing and Test Driven Development in Python course](https://udemy.com/course/unit-testing-and-tdd-in-python):
   - 👍Pro: short course to get into the topic fast with many examples to start using immediately.
   - 👎Cons: sections about mocks and XUnit style are not detailed at all and provided too fast. 🚗💨 Code lacks explanations in general.
-Sometimes it's hard to follow the logic of the code.💩 ALso the course is pretty old, have not been updated since 2019. 👴
+Sometimes it's hard to follow the logic of the code.💩 ALso the course is pretty old and has not been updated since 2019. 👴
   - ⌚Duration: 2 hours